jmsvaz/almagesto/ideas.md

 ### TObserver ###

-- the __observation__ transforms from the barycentric reference system (BCRS) to the local reference system.
+- the __observation__ transforms from the barycentric reference system (BCRS) to the reference system of the observer.
-- the transformation from the BCRS to the local reference system can be classic (Galilean), including aberration of light, or relativistic, with precision of mas or µas, including gravitational light deflection.
+- the transformation from the BCRS to the observer reference system can be classic (Galilean), including aberration of light, or relativistic, with precision of mas or µas, including gravitational light deflection.
-- it's an abstract class and the concrete class implements specific algorithms.
-- the constructor may be an TEarth class or a satellite orbiting the sun, for example.
+- to the constructor is passed a solar system body as a planet or a satellite orbiting the sun, for example.
-- all the time and position transformation is done in the concrete class (TEarth class: UT1, UTC, TAI, TT, Precession, Nutation; TMoon: Librations)
+- all the time and position transformation is done in the concrete class (TbaricentricObserver; aberration, light deflection; TGeocentricObserver: UT1, UTC, TAI, TT, Precession, Nutation; TMoon: Librations)

 ### TTimeServer ###